People with disabilities

 Creating a disaster preparedness plan that includes people with disabilities or special needs is not as complicated as you might think.
 By looking at all of the potential problems you might encounter and considering the needs of your plan members, you can develop an effective strategy for handling emergency situations.
 If you carefully think out the answers to the questions below, you’ll help people with special needs successfully navigate an emergency.

-These are just some of the issues you’ll need to consider when making emergency plans that include disabled or special needs people.
-For additional information on planning for people with special needs and helpful tips to effectively manage an emergency situation, visit:
+These are just some of the issues you’ll need to consider when making emergency plans that include people with special needs.